Bachelor Of Science in Educational Psychology

 - It is most important that you get to know your advisor and see that faculty member during preregistration times.
 Your degree program is your responsibility.
 Make sure your folder contains all transcripts.
 Keep your program up to date each time your visit your advisor.

 Administratively, the program is located in the Department of Counseling and Educational Psychology, P.O.
 Box 9727, Mississippi State, MS 39762.
 The phone is (662) 325-3426.
 The departmental offices are located on the fifth floor of Allen Hall.
-The department Head is Dr. Daniel W. Wong.
+The Department Head is Dr. David T. Morse.

 Educational Psychology Faculty